HershyRozenfeld/KeyLoger/README.md

 ## 📋 Overview

-KeyTrack Pro is a comprehensive keystroke monitoring solution designed for security research and educational purposes.
+KeyLogger Pro is a comprehensive keystroke monitoring solution designed for security research and educational purposes.
 The system consists of three main components: a lightweight client application, a robust API server, and an intuitive web interface for seamless management.

 > ⚠️ **Disclaimer**: This software is intended for educational purposes, legitimate security research, and authorized monitoring only.
 Always obtain proper consent before deployment.